AUDITIONS AND INTERVIEwS 2021

 For the BFA in Performance - students should prepare two contrasting monologues no more than one minute each.

 For the Musical Theatre Concentration – students should prepare a song and a monologue, no more than one minute each.
 Please be prepared with an additional contrasting song and monologue.
 An accompanist will be provided.

 It is highly encouraged that you audition in person.
 However, if there are extenuating circumstances and would like to be considered for a virtual submission, please contact:

 The requirements for our virtual submissions are as follows, and should be submitted in ONE email:

 - One page cover letter stating your career goals and why you want to attend FAU

-- For Performance - ONE contiguous audition video with two contrasting monologues no more than 60 secs each.
+- For Performance - ONE continuous audition video with two contrasting monologues no more than 60 seconds each.

 - Or for Musical Theatre Concentration - TWO videos.
 One with a monologue no more than 60 seconds.
-The second with two contrasting songs, each no more than 60 secs.
-It is also highly suggested (not required) that you audition to minor in dance to enhance your training.
+The second with two contrasting songs, each no more than 60 seconds.
+It is also highly suggested (not required) that you audition to minor in dance in order to enhance your training.

 Tips for a quality video:

 - Camera - you can use a phone camera but you should use a tripod; handheld can get shaky.

 - Backdrop - seamless background paper or ironed sheet, best if not stark white.

 - Lighting - don't overcomplicate.
 Look for ring lights with adjustable temp options.
 Windows can be your friend, but not if they are behind you putting you in shadow.
 The screen/frame should not take attention away from you or your performance.